Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 2. The King's and Queen's Chambers

-If you want to know firsthand how the 17th century kings who changed the history of France lived, there is no better way than to visit their own rooms.
-The King's and Queen's Chambers are two of the most important and central rooms of the entire Palace of Versailles as they constitute the most personal and intimate part of royal life.
+If you want to know firsthand how the kings of the seventeenth century who changed the history of France lived, do not hesitate to take an excursion from Paris with a guided tour of Versailles and, of course, do not miss any detail of their own rooms.
+The King's and Queen's Chambers are two of the most important and central rooms of Versailles, as they are the most personal and intimate part of royal life.

 Although the image of unity of the kings was just as important as today, both had separate rooms adapted to the needs and protocols.
 Thus, although both Chambers are equally decorated and luxurious, in the King's chamber the court attended every morning his awakening in the morning, his lunch hour and his bedtime.